karannnn309/IDP/README.md

 https://github.com/karannnn309/IDP/issues/1#issue-3127352567

 An AI-powered web-based document verification system developed to validate user-submitted documents by extracting information using OCR/NLP techniques and comparing it against form input data.
-This project is designed to streamline and automate the document validation process for organizations like the **Recruitment and Assessment Centre (RAC), DRDO**.
+This project is designed to streamline and automate the document validation process for organizations.

 ---